Quickly exit this site by pressing the Escape key Leave this site

 As well as a way of enforcing serious or repeat offenders, these patrols also act as a deterrent and give officers the opportunity to engage with young people about gang issues.

-We do ask anyone with information on knife crime in their local community to report it to us, as this helps us to build a better picture of the areas we need to target to keep people safe.
+We do ask anyone with information on knife crime in their local community to report it to us, as this helps us to build a better picture of the areas we need to target to help keep people safe.

 There is no place for knife crime within society and we will continue to do what we can to tackle this.